CardonaEA/code-image-analysis-c-elegans/smFISH-images-quantification/README.md

         % run
         smFISH_image_Preprocessing
     ```
-13. If needed, modify the parameters for preprocesssing, then save changes:
+13. If needed, modify the parameters for preprocessing, then save changes:
     - Line # 6: `is_stack_out_of_focus`<br>
     This scrip is optimized for two options, either a complete gonad in the z-plane with out-of-focus planes (`is_stack_out_of_focus = 1`), or a z-section with NO out-of-focus planes (`is_stack_out_of_focus = 0`).